Azure/Azure-Sentinel/Solutions/DomainTools/Playbooks/DomainTools_Iris_Investigate-Guided_Pivots_Playbook/readme.md

 <a name="overview">

 ## Overview
 This playbook uses the DomainTools Iris Investigate API.
-Given a domain return all the Iris Investigate data, highlighting fields where < 200 domains share an attribute to clue investigators in to retrieve more data via Iris Investigate UI (or further queries using the Iris Investigate API).
+Given a domain, return whois, mailserver, DNS, SSL and related indicators from Iris Investigate, highlighting fields where < 200 domains share an attribute.
+This is useful in order to clue investigators where there could be additional indicators of interest available via the Iris Investigate UI or API.

-Learn more about the Custom Connector via the https://docs.microsoft.com/en-us/connectors/domaintoolsirisinves or visit https://www.domaintools.com/integrations to request a Api key.
+Learn more about the Custom Connector via https://docs.microsoft.com/en-us/connectors/domaintoolsirisinves or visit https://www.domaintools.com/integrations to request an API key.

 - It fetches all the Domain objects in the Incident.
-- Iterates through the Domains objects and fetches the results from DomaintTools Iris Investigate for each Domain.
+- Iterates through the Domain objects and fetches the results from DomaintTools Iris Investigate for each Domain.
-- It will get the details from the following actions of the Iris Investigate Custom Connector
+- It will get the details from the following actions of the Iris Investigate Custom Connector:
   - Reverse Email Domain
   - Reverese IP
   - Pivot MX Host
   - Pivot by MX IP
   - Pivot by Nameserver IP Address
   - Pivot Nameserver Host
   - Pivot by Registrant Name
   - Pivot by Registrant Org
   - Reverse Email
-- Pivot SSl Email
+  - Pivot SSL Email
   - Pivot by SSL Hash

 ![Incident Comments](./graphics/comments1.png)
 ![Incident Comments](./graphics/comments2.png)